fonoster/routr/README.md

 To configure your sip device use information found at `config/agents.yml`.
 You must use the IP of Sip I/O as your OUTBOUND PROXY.

-# Sending and Receiving calls from the PSTN
+# Sending and receiving calls from the PSTN

 To send and receive calls from the PSTN you must add a gateway.
 Gateways are define at `config/gateways.yml`.
 The next example, shows the configuration